MarckXsX/SpringBoot-MicroServicios/README.md

 # SpringBoot-MicroServices
 The following project consists of a technical test based on a microservices solution.
 Simulating an Ecommerce.
+The project was done in Java implementing Springboot.

 ## Project diagram:
 <img src="https://github.com/user-attachments/assets/04f980e8-8891-44c7-8ee3-98716216b463" width="600"/>